 The wood industry plays an important part in today’s wood economy.
 The main products are produced at sawmills and production plants and include the manufacture of numerous raw materials for products such as doors, windows and furniture.
 Up to half of the material produced goes into wood products and by-products such as sawdust, chips and shavings, used for the pulp and paper and fibreboard industries make up the rest.

 When tools and machines are used to cut wood and wood products within sawmills and other areas of the wood, carpentry and furniture industries, wood dust is created.

 Individuals who use machinery or tools to cut or shape wood for a living, such as carpenters and joiners, are exposed to wood dust and may inhale unhealthy amounts.
 When dust is inhaled, it can get lodged in the nose, throat and other airways and this can lead to a variety of health problems, some of them very serious.

 Those most at risk to high exposure include machine operators in the wood products industry, furniture and cabinet production industry and the transportation equipment industry.
 Wood dust has been named as one of the main causes of occupational asthma in the UK and has also been linked to some nasal and sinus cancers.
 Settled dust also contains the fine particles that are most likely to damage the lungs.

-The JetBlack Safety Cleaning Booth is particularly suited to agitating and removing all forms of dust from employees’ work clothes without the operator having to remove any clothing or PPE equipment – a process which typically takes no longer than 20 seconds.
+The JetBlack Safety Cleaning Booth is particularly suited to agitating and removing all forms of dust from employees’ work clothes; a process which typically takes no longer than 30 seconds.
 The dust is then safely extracted away from the user and collected in the HEPA H14 extractor.